KSF-Media/affresco/apps/mosaico/README.md

 ```
 Basically we are watching for purescript code changes and bundled javascript changes and syncing those to the browser.

-When developing the server side bits, you need to restart the server after any changes with `yarn start` or `spago run`.
+When developing the server side bits, you need to restart the server after any changes with `npm run start` or `spago run`.
 Note that if your server side code requires also changes to the browser side of things, you need to build the static files with esbuild before running your server.
-This is what `yarn build` does.
+This is what `npm run build` does.
 This is a bit clumsy and again, a bit time consuming.
 The smoothest way of doing this currently is to run these commands (related [Spago issue](https://github.com/purescript/spago/issues/506)):
 ```
 $ spago run
-$ yarn start-dev
+$ npm run start-dev
 ```

 Under `web/` we have `index.html` and `index.js` which can be thought of as templates that we load in the browser.
 This is the entry point for Mosaico react component.
-In fact, with these files alone, one could run a single page app version of Mosaico (`yarn start-dev`).
+In fact, with these files alone, one could run a single page app version of Mosaico (`npm run start-dev`).
 When the node server of Mosaico is involved, however, the server might want to write something to the files.
 Or more specifically, it will write to the esbuild built version of these files, located under `dist/`.
-This is what `yarn build` will do.
-Each yarn command is defined in `package.json` under `scripts` object.
-Let's look at what `yarn build` does:
+This is what `npm run build` will do.
+Each npm run command is defined in `package.json` under `scripts` object.
+Let's look at what `npm run build` does:

 ```
 "scripts": {
-  "yarn build": "yarn run build-app && yarn run build-spa", ...
+  "npm run build": "npm run build-app && npm run build-spa", ...
 }
 ```

-First we run `spago build` (`yarn run build-app`) which compiles our PureScript code into `output/`.
+First we run `spago build` (`npm run build-app`) which compiles our PureScript code into `output/`.
 This is important, as we use the compiled PureScript in `web/index.js`

 ```
 ...